What is your turnaround?

 Is it possible to print colored inks on colored paper?

-Letterpress inks are transparent.
-Printing colored inks on colored paper is doable, but it is very hard to match a pantone color, since all colored letterpress inks are transparent.
+We mix our letterpress inks using a transparent base.
+Printing colored inks on colored paper is doable, but it is very hard to match a pantone color.
 When printing a colored ink on a colored stock, it will create a tone of the color chosen.
 We can mix opaque white when mixing the ink, but it is difficult to guarantee what the final result will be.

 When printing opaque white, the ink will not appear bright white.
 It ends up being a light grey/blue and is usually spotty.